syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/Getting-Started.md

 ## Configuring Scales

-You can configure the `CircularScale` elements by making use of following APIâ€™s available in SfCircularGage.
+You can configure the `CircularScale` elements by making use of following API’s available in SfCircularGage.

 They are: